allwefantasy/byzer-agent/README.md

 Code output: The total number of deaths in 1901 is 400036.
 ```

-If the session is terminated, you can use the following code release the resource:
+If the session is terminated, you can use the following code to release the resource:

 ```python
 data_analysis.close()